tribixbite/awesome/README.md

 ## MLIR

 *   [triton-lang/triton](https://github.com/triton-lang/triton) - Development repository for the Triton language and compiler
-*   [woct0rdho/triton-windows](https://github.com/woct0rdho/triton-windows) - Fork of the Triton language and compiler for Windows support
+*   [woct0rdho/triton-windows](https://github.com/woct0rdho/triton-windows) - Fork of the Triton language and compiler for Windows support and easy installation

 ## KiCad Layout